 Solutions: i. (c) External respiration, ii. (d) Vital capacity

 Learn more about lungs and other related topics through our online classes.
-You can also download free pdf solutions that will enhance your knowledge.
-You can now even download our Vedantu app for easier access to these notes and online interactive sessions
+You can also download a free pdf solution that will enhance your knowledge.
+You can now even download our Vedantu app for easier access to these notes and online interactive sessions.

-1. What is the Major Function of Lungs?
+6. What is the major function of lungs?

-2. What is the Role of Lungs in the Circulatory System?
+7. What is the role of lungs in the circulatory system?